 Thank you for your interest in Fugue!
-Poetry, fiction, and creative nonfiction submissions are accepted here on Submittable only; please send no more than five poems, two short-shorts, one story, or one essay per submission.
-For reviews, we accept pitches or completed pieces via email--see guidelines at https://fuguejournal.com/general-submissions.
+Poetry, fiction, creative nonfiction, art/hybrid, and reviews are accepted here on Submittable only; please send no more than five poems, two short-shorts, one story, or one essay per submission.
+For interviews, we accept pitches or completed pieces via email--see guidelines at https://fuguejournal.com/general-submissions.

 Thank you for ordering Fugue!